CPSSD/cerberus/CONTRIBUTING.md

 ## Automated Testing ##

 Automated unit/integration tests should be written using the rust testing framework.
-Tests will be automatically ran for each pull request and pull requests will failling tests will not be merged.
+Tests will be automatically ran for each pull request and pull requests with failling tests will not be merged.

 ## Branching ##